 TOP 3 BEACHES OR BAYS OR SPOTS THAT ANY PERSON SHOULD VISIT WITH A BOAT?

-1 : Butterfly Valley on the Mediterranean coast near Olu Deniz, is hippy inspired with an emphasis on living at peace with nature.
-Go snorkelling or head inland into the valley to discover waterfalls.
+1: Butterfly Valley on the Mediterranean coast near Olu Deniz, is hippy inspired with an emphasis on living at peace with nature.
+Go snorkeling or head inland into the valley to discover waterfalls.

-3 : From Kas or Kalkan on the Mediterranean coast, take a boat and explore the sunken city of Kekova.
+3: From Kas or Kalkan on the Mediterranean coast, take a boat and explore the sunken city of Kekova.
 The ruins lay under water but unfortunately, scuba diving is prohibited because of looters.
-From there, head onto the small village of Simena.
+From there, head to the small village of Simena.
 The castle at the top is a steep climb but the views are superb.

-As an expert on Turkey and a very active Blogger which articles from your blog are a must read for anybody travelling to Turkey?
+As an expert on Turkey and a very active Blogger which articles from your blog are a must read for anybody traveling to Turkey?